 The Parties may amend this Agreement, having regard, inter alia, to the experience gained in its implementation.
-Such an amendment, once the Parties have concurred in accordance with procedures established by the Committee, shall not come into force for any Party until it has been accepted by such Party.
+Such an amendment, once it has obtained the concurrence of the Parties in accordance with procedures established by the Committee, shall not come into force for any party until it has been accepted by such party.